+This EIS has been completed in accordance with the applicable requirements of NEPA, its implementing regulations and guidance, and the Bureau of Indian Affairs (BIA) NEPA Guidebook.
 NEPA requires the lead agency to review and analyze the environmental impacts associated with the Proposed Action.
 This document provides a detailed description of a reasonable range of alternatives, including three development alternatives and the no action alternative, an analysis of the potential environmental consequences associated with the four alternatives, and a discussion of avoidance and mitigation measures.
 A detailed description of the four alternatives is included in Section 2.0 of this EIS.

 For the purpose of this EIS, the BIA serves as the lead agency for compliance with NEPA, with the Tribe, Oregon Department of Transportation (ODOT), City of Medford, and Jackson County serving as cooperating agencies.
-The U.S. Environmental Protection Agency (USEPA), the National Indian Gaming Commission (NIGC), and Rogue Valley Sewer Services declined invitations to serve as cooperating agencies.
+The U.S. Environmental Protection Agency (USEPA), the National Indian Gaming Association (NIGC), and Rogue Valley Sewer Services declined invitations to serve as cooperating agencies.